“An ounce of prevention is worth a pound of cure” - Benjamin Franklin

 Hint: an experienced security consultant will be able to identify potential weaknesses in a venue’s security or anticipate crowd behavior so that you’re ready and able to respond to threats, should they arise.

 Hint: depending on what your event involves and where it takes place, sporting bodies, venue management, city councils and specialist consultants might all be able to help you with specific advice on regulations applicable to your event and any permits you might need.
-Seek out the right advice to ensure your event complies with all relevant code and regulations.
+Seek the right advice to ensure your event complies with all relevant codes and regulations.

-A well-considered plan, which ensures you can respond to incidents quickly and efficiently, will consider a number of factors when prioritizing risks and planning responses.
+A well-considered plan, which ensures that you can respond to incidents quickly and efficiently, will consider a number of factors when prioritizing risks and planning responses.

 The nature of the event – A town fair catering to local families, with opportunities to dunk local identities and indulge your children with sweet treats and face painting, involves very different risks to a sporting event, a festival catering to an adult audience or rock concerts where alcohol is served.